TheRealJensJK/IDG_gc_1007_gc_12_GuardiansOfCSS/README.md

 ### Separation of Concerns:
 We will use SoC in order to prevent repeating ourselves (DRY).

+In computer science, separation of concerns (SoC) is a design principle for separating a computer program into distinct sections such that each section addresses a separate concern.

 ### BEM:
 BEM will be used in order to simplify the css-code.

+Block Element Modifier is a methodology that helps you to create reusable components and code sharing in front-end development.

 ### Inspiration:
 https://whirlybirdie.com/